If Bitcoin Tuesday proved anything, it’s that every nonprofit should accept cryptocurrency donations

 We look forward to making Bitcoin Tuesday an annual day of cryptophilanthropy and growing the number of participating nonprofits, donors and sponsors.
 We believe that expanding the prevalence of cryptocurrency for social good is a great driver for adoption and mainstream acceptance of cryptocurrency.
 By increasing the amount of organizations participating in the cryptocurrency donations ecosystem, we will be able to examine and analyze far more data around cryptocurrency giving trends and the role of cryptocurrency as an emerging method of giving to nonprofits as it becomes more mainstream.

 We’ve learned a lot from our first Bitcoin Tuesday and have plenty of plans for the future when it comes to increasing cryptocurrency donations to nonprofits.
-On the technical side of things, we plan to refine and improve upon our widget and platform as we prepare for 2020.
+On the technical side of things, we plan to refine and improve upon our Donation Form and platform as we prepare for 2020.
 For the remainder of the year, we will be working with our existing and new nonprofit partners on their end of year cryptocurrency fundraising initiatives during tax season.

 If you haven’t donated yet, it’s not too late!
 For most nonprofits, Giving Tuesday marks the first day of their annual giving seasons.
 Because cryptocurrency donations are a hyper tax incentivized way of giving, most cryptocurrency is donated in the final quarter of the year as people plan their taxes and look for ways to offset some of their capital gains.
 For more information on how cryptocurrency donations are treated for tax purposes, you can read more here.